google/WebFundamentals/src/content/en/updates/2018/08/watch-video-using-picture-in-picture.md

     <video id="videoElement" src="https://example.com/file.mp4"></video>
     <button id="pipButtonElement"></button>

-Caution: Never programmatically request Picture-in-Picture except in response to a user’s request.
-Since promises do NOT propagate user gestures [yet], patterns such as `videoElement.play().then(_ => videoElement.requestPictureInPicture())` won’t work in a button click event listener.

-In this example, we call `requestPictureInPicture()` on the video element to enter Picture-in-Picture when the user clicks the button element.
-This method returns a [promise].
-It is your responsibility to handle what happens if user clicks the button twice.
+Only request Picture-in-Picture in response to a user gesture, and never in the [promise] returned by `videoElement.play()`.
+This is because promises do not [yet] propagate user gestures.
+Instead, call `requestPictureInPicture()` in a click handler on `pipButtonElement` as shown below.
+It is your responsibility to handle what happens if a users clicks twice.

     pipButtonElement.addEventListener('click', async function() {
       pipButtonElement.disabled = true;